On the geometry of period doubling invariant sets for area-preserving maps

 and $\lambda$ and $\mu$ are fixed by the normalization conditions $\RR[s](1,0)=0$, which implies $z(1,0)=z(0,1)=1$, and $\partial_1 \RR[s](1,0)=1$ which implies $\mu=\partial_1 z (1,0)$.

-The results from \cite{GJ2} which will be used in the sequel are collected in the following Theorem, Lemma, and Proposition.
-All proofs in \cite{GJ2} are done for the operator $\RR$ in the neighborhood $\BB$ in the space $\AAA(\DD_s)$, however, it is proved in \cite{GJ2} that the map
+The results from~\cite{GJ2} which will be used in the sequel are collected in the following Theorem.
+All proofs in~\cite{GJ2} are done for the operator $\RR$ in the neighborhood $\BB$ in the space $\AAA(\DD_s)$, however, it is proved in~\cite{GJ2} that the map